Last Updated: September 2, 2020

 Salt-Based vs. Salt-Free Systems

 The only way to get genuine soft water is by using a salt-based softener.
+There are so called salt-free softening systems that don’t produce soft water but instead “condition” and sometimes filter the water to reduce the effects of hard water.

 If you have extremely hard water then your best bet is to get a softener that uses salt like Northstar softeners.